artbrock/artbrock.com/_posts/2017-01-26-future-governance-is-not-goverments.md

 ## Feasibility
 For many, the reality of this will sound far-fetched.
 Remember, the cells in our body figured out how to do extremely sophisticated self-governance on scales of trillions.
 Fully P2P governance.
 No cell is President or Dictator of the system.

 If cells can do it, we can too.
-Unfortunately, we don't have millions of years to figure out, we've escalated the situation to create the crises we need to force our own hands.
+Unfortunately, we don't have millions of years to figure it out, we've escalated the situation to create the crises we needed to force our own hands.

 I'm not saying this kind of transition will be easy for people to accept.
 No change on this magnitude is easy.
 However, I don't see any better alternatives.

 ## Invitation
+People are agitated.
+Energy is emerging to connect for change.
+People need to be connecting and having new conversations about what to do.
+I'd like to channel some of that energy into building real alternatives instead of chasing expired political strategies.

 This is an invitation to all who have the capacities to contribute to building the world we need.
  - Community organizers
+ - Social process wonks
  - Programmers and Crypto geeks
  - UX, UI, and Graphic Designers
- - All people willing to leave old pictures of government behinid and experiment with new self-governance
+ - All people willing to leave old pictures of government behind and experiment with new self-governance

- For the technology side of things, please check out Ceptr and how you might be able to participate there.
-For the reinvention of governance, check out the Art of Governance I'm building this week.
+ For the technology side of things, please check out [Ceptr](http://ceptr.org) and how you might be able to participate there.
+For the reinvention of governance, check out the [Art of Governance](#) site I'm building this week.

-These tools will initially be on a centralized (but open source) web site, and will move to fully-distributed ones as quickly as we are able.
+Art of Governance, and the collaborative tools for sharing ideas and up-voting and such, will initially be on a normal (centralized) web site, but we'll move it to fully-distributed tools as quickly as we are able.

 Come play!